 Over the next few months, I’ll be writing a series of posts about the ethical issues raised by insurers’ use of social media data.
 In the meantime, I’ll try to find evidence for friends and followers that I haven’t yet been shrunk by my kids.

-PS I have to admit that my main Facebook photograph is not actually of me (surprise, surprise!), but of my daughter Alida, who everyone said when a baby bore an uncanny resemblance to me.
+PS I have to admit that my main Facebook photograph is not actually of me (surprise, surprise!), but of my yungest daughter, who everyone said when a baby bore an uncanny resemblance to me.
 I wasn’t so sure, but thought I’d run with the notion as far as my Facebook account.